123456789_123456789_123456789_123456789_123456789_

 Constants - Included

-CONNECTION_AUTH_OK, CONNECTION_AWAITING_RESPONSE, CONNECTION_BAD, CONNECTION_CHECK_STANDBY, CONNECTION_CHECK_TARGET, CONNECTION_CHECK_WRITABLE, CONNECTION_CONSUME, CONNECTION_GSS_STARTUP, CONNECTION_MADE, CONNECTION_NEEDED, CONNECTION_OK, CONNECTION_SETENV, CONNECTION_SSL_STARTUP, CONNECTION_STARTED, DEF_PGPORT, INVALID_OID, INV_READ, INV_WRITE, InvalidOid, PGRES_BAD_RESPONSE, PGRES_COMMAND_OK, PGRES_COPY_BOTH, PGRES_COPY_IN, PGRES_COPY_OUT, PGRES_EMPTY_QUERY, PGRES_FATAL_ERROR, PGRES_NONFATAL_ERROR, PGRES_PIPELINE_ABORTED, PGRES_PIPELINE_SYNC, PGRES_POLLING_FAILED, PGRES_POLLING_OK, PGRES_POLLING_READING, PGRES_POLLING_WRITING, PGRES_SINGLE_TUPLE, PGRES_TUPLES_OK, PG_DIAG_COLUMN_NAME, PG_DIAG_CONSTRAINT_NAME, PG_DIAG_CONTEXT, PG_DIAG_DATATYPE_NAME, PG_DIAG_INTERNAL_POSITION, PG_DIAG_INTERNAL_QUERY, PG_DIAG_MESSAGE_DETAIL, PG_DIAG_MESSAGE_HINT, PG_DIAG_MESSAGE_PRIMARY, PG_DIAG_SCHEMA_NAME, PG_DIAG_SEVERITY, PG_DIAG_SEVERITY_NONLOCALIZED, PG_DIAG_SOURCE_FILE, PG_DIAG_SOURCE_FUNCTION, PG_DIAG_SOURCE_LINE, PG_DIAG_SQLSTATE, PG_DIAG_STATEMENT_POSITION, PG_DIAG_TABLE_NAME, PQERRORS_DEFAULT, PQERRORS_SQLSTATE, PQERRORS_TERSE, PQERRORS_VERBOSE, PQPING_NO_ATTEMPT, PQPING_NO_RESPONSE, PQPING_OK, PQPING_REJECT, PQSHOW_CONTEXT_ALWAYS, PQSHOW_CONTEXT_ERRORS, PQSHOW_CONTEXT_NEVER, PQTRANS_ACTIVE, PQTRANS_IDLE, PQTRANS_INERROR, PQTRANS_INTRANS, PQTRANS_UNKNOWN, PQ_PIPELINE_ABORTED, PQ_PIPELINE_OFF, PQ_PIPELINE_ON, SEEK_CUR, SEEK_END, SEEK_SET
+CONNECTION_ALLOCATED, CONNECTION_AUTH_OK, CONNECTION_AWAITING_RESPONSE, CONNECTION_BAD, CONNECTION_CHECK_STANDBY, CONNECTION_CHECK_TARGET, CONNECTION_CHECK_WRITABLE, CONNECTION_CONSUME, CONNECTION_GSS_STARTUP, CONNECTION_MADE, CONNECTION_NEEDED, CONNECTION_OK, CONNECTION_SETENV, CONNECTION_SSL_STARTUP, CONNECTION_STARTED, DEF_PGPORT, INVALID_OID, INV_READ, INV_WRITE, InvalidOid, PGRES_BAD_RESPONSE, PGRES_COMMAND_OK, PGRES_COPY_BOTH, PGRES_COPY_IN, PGRES_COPY_OUT, PGRES_EMPTY_QUERY, PGRES_FATAL_ERROR, PGRES_NONFATAL_ERROR, PGRES_PIPELINE_ABORTED, PGRES_PIPELINE_SYNC, PGRES_POLLING_FAILED, PGRES_POLLING_OK, PGRES_POLLING_READING, PGRES_POLLING_WRITING, PGRES_SINGLE_TUPLE, PGRES_TUPLES_CHUNK, PGRES_TUPLES_OK, PG_DIAG_COLUMN_NAME, PG_DIAG_CONSTRAINT_NAME, PG_DIAG_CONTEXT, PG_DIAG_DATATYPE_NAME, PG_DIAG_INTERNAL_POSITION, PG_DIAG_INTERNAL_QUERY, PG_DIAG_MESSAGE_DETAIL, PG_DIAG_MESSAGE_HINT, PG_DIAG_MESSAGE_PRIMARY, PG_DIAG_SCHEMA_NAME, PG_DIAG_SEVERITY, PG_DIAG_SEVERITY_NONLOCALIZED, PG_DIAG_SOURCE_FILE, PG_DIAG_SOURCE_FUNCTION, PG_DIAG_SOURCE_LINE, PG_DIAG_SQLSTATE, PG_DIAG_STATEMENT_POSITION, PG_DIAG_TABLE_NAME, PQERRORS_DEFAULT, PQERRORS_SQLSTATE, PQERRORS_TERSE, PQERRORS_VERBOSE, PQPING_NO_ATTEMPT, PQPING_NO_RESPONSE, PQPING_OK, PQPING_REJECT, PQSHOW_CONTEXT_ALWAYS, PQSHOW_CONTEXT_ERRORS, PQSHOW_CONTEXT_NEVER, PQTRANS_ACTIVE, PQTRANS_IDLE, PQTRANS_INERROR, PQTRANS_INTRANS, PQTRANS_UNKNOWN, PQ_PIPELINE_ABORTED, PQ_PIPELINE_OFF, PQ_PIPELINE_ON, SEEK_CUR, SEEK_END, SEEK_SET

 Class Method Summary